Finance - Financial Data Science

 OR

-Please be advised that option modules listed are indicative of what has been delivered in previous years.
-What is offered each academic year is subject to change.
+Please be advised that the above reflects the 2023/2024 curriculum structure and is subject to change each year.
+Option modules listed are indicative of what has been delivered in previous years and are also subject to change.
 Summer taught modules are delivered in blocks over one or two weeks.

 Entry requirements